 The dust extraction is well taken care of.
 Its lower part has a 4-inch port, and this does a great job at eliminating the dust.

 Just above the table, there’s a chip blower and a pressurized nozzle, meaning that you can keep the work area clean and free from debris.
 Its induction motor means that it is one of the quiet machines in our pick.
 Its motor is backed up by a welded steel frame that significantly reduces vibrations.

-This machine is lightweight as compared to the other ones on this list.
+This band saw is lightweight as compared to the other ones on this list.
 It weighs 280lbs. although it is sturdy, its light weight can seem a bit uncomfortable when handling larger, longer stock.

 WEN 3962 Two-Speed – Best Budget Option